The Magic Flowers of Klingsor's Garden

 are held there under Klingsor's spell for the destruction of men, especially the Knights of the Grail, endowed by him with all powers of seduction.
 Men say that

-musical ideas that Wagner had first conceived for his Rhine daughters.
+that Wagner had first conceived for his Rhine daughters.
 In both cases these female creatures are seductive but essentially innocent (even if this is not always

 clear in modern productions).
 Where the Rhine daughters are natural, however, the flower maidens are unnatural, like everything that originates in Klingsor's magic.
 This does not prevent Parsifal, in the third act, from expressing his compassion for